openvinotoolkit/openvino_tensorflow/README.md

 To see what you can do with **OpenVINO™ integration with TensorFlow**, explore the demos located in the [examples](./examples) directory.

+## Try it on Intel<sup>®</sup> DevCloud
-Sample tutorials are also hosted on [Intel<sup>®</sup> DevCloud for the Edge](https://software.intel.com/content/www/us/en/develop/tools/devcloud/edge/build/ovtfoverview.html).
+Sample tutorials are also hosted on [Intel<sup>®</sup> DevCloud](https://software.intel.com/content/www/us/en/develop/tools/devcloud/edge/build/ovtfoverview.html).
 The demo applications are implemented using Jupyter Notebooks.
 You can interactively execute them on Intel<sup>®</sup> DevCloud nodes, compare the results of **OpenVINO™ integration with TensorFlow**, native TensorFlow and OpenVINO™.

 ## License
 **OpenVINO™ integration with TensorFlow** is licensed under [Apache License Version 2.0](LICENSE).